jaylee20/community_service/community_service/README.md

 ## Project Description:

-Community is a mobile first application that shows community service events near you.
+Community is a mobile first application that allows users to find or organize community service events in their local communities.

 <p></p>